s-victor/TinyPedal/docs/customization.md

 User path dialog allows customization to global user path for storing different user data.

 To change user path, double-clicking on edit box to open `Select folder` dialog; or manually editing path text.
+Folder will be automatically created if does not exist.

 Click `Apply` or `Save` button to verify and apply new paths.
 Invalid path will not be applied.